 Sack Lunches can be tough to pack when you are looking to keep it healthy.
 The older my kids get, the less they want to bring a lunch with containers or bags they need to bring home.
-For Nathan, he's preferred a brown bag that he can throw away for several years now.
-So, here are a few ways I've made the brown bag lunch work in our family.
+Here are a few ways I’ve made the brown bag lunch work in our family.

 - Get clever with the sandwich bread: we’ve used: